jacopovalanzano/moon/README.md

 # `moon`

 Basic Haskell web framework for building applications.
+(Fully qualified class names are used to enhance code clarity)

 It offers file and memory sessions, SQL (MySQL) database integration, and the most basic HTTP routing system.